dartanyan910/Fuzzy-Store-Funnel-and-Product-Launching-analysis/README.md

 Key business metrics tracked:

 - Conversion Rate (CVR) — sessions to completed purchase
-- Revenue by product and landing page
 - Bounce rate by landing page variant
 - Cart abandonment rate
-- Cross-sell attach rate

 Insights and recommendations are provided on the following stakeholder questions:

-- **Question 2:** Why does high traffic volume not translate into proportional order volume — where are customers dropping off?
+`Why does high traffic volume not translate into proportional order volume — where are customers dropping off?`
-- **Question 4:** Which marketing channels deliver the highest-quality traffic, and where should we reallocate spend?

 The Python codes used to inspect and clean the data for this analysis can be found here [link].